MicrosoftDocs/power-platform/power-platform/alm/set-a-default-pipelines-host.md

 1. Go to the Deployment Pipeline Configuration app by selecting **Manage pipelines** on the **Pipelines** page within a solution in Power Apps.
 1. Select **Advanced Settings** from the left navigation pane.
 1. Enter the environment ID for the custom host you wish to use.
-1. Select **Save**.
+1. Select **Set Host**.

  > [!IMPORTANT]
   > Users will lose access to any existing pipelines within the current host.
 The data in this host will not be removed, but an admin must recreate environment records and pipeline records within the new host to enable users to continue using Pipelines.
+Pipelines and permissions to access them must be shared to users in the new host so they can view and deploy those pipelines.

    :::image type="content" source="media/default-pipelines-host-setting.png" alt-text="Screenshot of the Advanced Settings page in the Deployment Pipeline Configuration app for setting a default custom pipelines host." lightbox="media/default-pipelines-host-setting.png":::